x

 1. In a large saute pan, sauté crushed garlic and chopped onion in a little olive oil over low heat.
 Cook for 5 to 10 minutes, without coloring.

 2. Add spices, then add tomato flesh and water.
-Season with salt and pepper and cook for 15 minutes minimum over medium heat.
-The sauce should reduce and the flavor develop.
+Season with salt and pepper, then cook for at least 15 minutes over medium heat.
+The sauce should reduce, and the flavor develop.

-3. Meanwhile, open the sardine cans, discard the sauce, remove the central bone of the sardines.
+3. Meanwhile, open the sardine cans, discard the sauce, and remove the central bone of the sardines.
 Mash in a bowl with the egg.
-Mix well with hands and form balls between the palms of the hand.
-Don’t press too much, the balls shouldn’t be too much compact.
+Mix well with your hands and form balls between your palms.
+Don’t press too much; the balls shouldn’t be too compact.

 4. Put the meatballs in the sauce and cook over low heat for 10 to 15 minutes more.